Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 Pumpkin and White Bean Soup

-The inspiration for this recipe comes from Marjorie Druker, owner/operator of the Boston store "New England Soup Factory" and author of of the same name.
+The inspiration for this recipe comes from Marjorie Druker, owner/operator of the Boston store "New England Soup Factory" and author of the cookbook of the same name.
 Marjorie's repertoire is mind-blowing, her passion for cooking is amazing, her recipes are wholesome, and her skill with a stockpot is mesmerizing.
 I rarely if ever promote a publication or cooking gadget on my page, but I sincerely hope you will buy her book.
 It's filled with over 100 recipes—there's something for everyone, at every skill level.
-I promise you won't be disappointed. the cookbook
+I promise you won't be disappointed.

 - 5 cups peeled, diced pumpkin, cut into 1-inch cubes